vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

 **IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot use the `docker volume create` or `docker create -v` commands.
+You can add volume stores to a VCH after deployment by running `vic-machine configure --volume-store`.
+For information about adding volume stores after deployment, see [Add Volume Stores](configure_vch.md#volumes) in Configure Virtual Container Hosts.

 - If you only require one volume store, you can set the volume store label to `default`.
 If you set the volume store label to `default`, container developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.